pve-loong64-port/proxmox-backup/docs/local-zfs.rst

   # proxmox-boot-tool init <new ESP>

 ..
-NOTE:: `ESP` stands for EFI System Partition, which is setup as partition #2 on bootable disks setup by the Proxmox Backup installer.
+NOTE:: `ESP` stands for EFI System Partition, which is setup as partition #2 on bootable disks setup by the Proxmox Backup Server installer.
 For details, see :ref:`Setting up a new partition for use as synced ESP <systembooting-proxmox-boot-setup>`.

 With `grub`: